-Counter-Memorial it had explained that the "'clean hands' principle is well recognised in common law" and referred to a decision of the High Court of Australia.313 The Respondents also quote from the Individual Opinion which Judge Manley Hudson delivered in the case before the Permanent Court of International Justice (PCIJ) and concerning the Diversion of Water from the Meuse.314 That opinion relies on a legal principle described by various expressions including the maxim "He who seeks equity must do equity"; it is often referred to as a particularly important manifestation of the "clean hands" principle.315
+Counter-Memorial it had explained that the "clean hands' principle is well recognised in common law" and referred to a decision of the High Court of Australia.
+The Respondents also quote from the Individual Opinion which Judge Manley Hudson delivered in the case before the Permanent Court of International Justice (PCIJ) and concerning the Diversion of Water from the Meuse.
+That opinion relies on a legal principle described by various expressions including the maxim "He who seeks equity must do equity"; it is often referred to as a particularly important manifestation of the "clean hands" principle.
+The second service of the "clean" is a particularly important manifestation of the "clean" hands" principle.